itsdlhqcp/lru-cache/README.md

 # Introduction
 **NOTE: Utilizing programming help tools like ChatGPT or Copilot, as well as installing additional packages, is strictly prohibited.**

+clone and npm install
+then run test and watch dog

+pnpm test

 The test is divided into two parts, a refactoring part and an implementation part.
 - The refactoring part is meant to test your ability to refactor code and apply clean code principles.
 - The implementation part is meant to test your ability to reuse existing code and solve problems.